The sighting -- in downtown Easton last week raises a few questions, Wilkes-Barre outdoors columnist Tom Venesky wrote Sunday.

 The situation he refers to happened May 20, when a bear wandered into the city, and was ultimately shot and killed by Easton police.

-Police Chief Carl Scalzo has said officers made every effort to keep from killing the bear, telling the public last week that the shooting was a last resort measure.
+Police Chief Carl Scalzo has said officers made every effort to keep from killing the bear, telling the public was a last resort measure.

 Venesky's column also argues the public should be educated about bears as well, and "and taught to not overreact when a bear passes through their town or neighborhood."